-Whether you’re pitching for investment, clients or at a competition like The Pitch, you have to be able to distil your business down into a few sentences.
-These sentences need to convince the audience that you have the idea, team and market proof to succeed.
+Whether you’re pitching for investment, clients or at a startup competition like The Pitch, you have to be able to distil your business down into a few sentences.
+These sentences need to convince the audience that you have the idea, team and traction to succeed.

-In this article, we’ll look at the key elements of an effective elevator pitch and how previous Pitch finalists have used them.
+In this article, we’ll look at the key elements when writing an effective elevator pitch and how previous Pitch finalists have used them.

 The seven steps of a great elevator pitch

-While you’ll need to tailor your pitch to meet different audiences, most great pitches include the same key components.
+While you’ll need to tailor your startup’s elevator pitch to meet different audiences, most great pitches include the same key components.